 Finding Code Issues in Specific Scope

 Design-time code inspection is a great help when you are coding in the editor or reviewing specific files.
-However, ReSharper also allows you to run static code analysis in the whole solution or narrower scope, examine the results in a friendly view, and share them if necessary.
+However, ReSharper also allows you to run static code analysis in the whole solution or narrower scope and examine the results in a friendly view.
+You can even share inspection results if necessary.

 Starting code inspection

 To inspect code in solution, project or in a custom scope

 Decide whether you want the results of the solution-wide inspections (e.g. unused public members) to be included in the report.
 If you want these results to be included, enable the solution wide-analysis.
 Note that when the solution-wide analysis is enabled, ReSharper has to analyze the whole solution even if you need to inspect a single project, so be prepared that it takes more time.

 In the main menu, chooseor .

 In the Solution Explorer, select items (files, folders, projects, solution folders) that you want to inspect, right-click the selection and choose Find Code Issues in the context menu.

 In the Architecture View, select one or more items, right-click the selection and choose Find Code Issues in the context menu.